How do I use Climate-Smart Crop?

 What is unique about our seasonal forecasts?

 Weather Logistics exploits billions of satellite-derived historical measurements to forecast the UK climate several months in advance – challenging horizon times.
-We also provide details on the daily weather extremes within these 1 – 5 month periods.
+We also provide details on the daily weather extremes within these 0.5 – 3.5 month (2 to 15 week) seasons.
 Our forecast system scales predictions to a 5km² grid, much finer than other providers.
 This is achieved by a hybrid system that combines historical statistics with external forecast data.
 Forecast products focus on agricultural risk, describing the relative likelihood of extreme weather events and climate types that impact monthly operations.

 Our company vision is to address agricultural problems to reduce the impacts of global food shocks, maintaining global stability and reducing environmental impacts.